Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 Task Completion with Quality Checklist

-Create job task stations such as shredding, stocking, assembling packets, or cleaning tables, and require students to use a quality checklist before turning in work.
-This aligns with vocational IEP goals for accuracy, persistence, and independence, while also producing observable data for documentation.
+Create job task stations such as shredding, stocking, assembling packets, or cleaning tables, then require students to use a quality checklist before turning in work.
+This creates simple progress data for vocational transition IEP goals around accuracy, persistence, work completion, and independence.

 Asking for Help at Work Script Practice